You’re getting interviews with the employers you’re targeting, and job search references are requested.

 Credit Check: Many background checks include a review of the candidate’s credit.
 Become aware of what a potential employer may learn ahead of time by pulling your credit report and resolving any questionable issues.

 Identify good possible candidates for your reference list

 - Co-workers at current and recent previous companies, at all levels – your peers, those below you and those above you.

-- Members of your employers’ Boards of Directors, if you’re at the c-level.
+- Members of your employers’ Boards of Directors, especially if you’re a c-suite or top-level executive.

-- Vendors of your employer you’ve worked closely with.
+- Vendors and customers of your employer with whom you’ve worked closely.

 - Thought leaders and subject matter experts in your industry or area of expertise, that know you and your work.